flatironinstitute/mountainlab-js/docs/prerequisites.md

 deactivate
 ```

 I personally put the above ```source ...``` line in my .bashrc file so that every time I open a terminal, I am in the default virtualenv.
+However, if you use pip to install packages without sudo then it installs them in `~/.local/lib/python3.6/site-packages` or similar so it is not really necessary to do this.